 Mount Sunapee is one of New Hampshire’s best places for learning ski families, since 1948.
 Its a pretty mountain with a beautiful lake below, in southern New Hampshire, conveniently off I93 and 89, not far from the pretty towns of New London and Newbury.
-In 2018 Moutn Sunapee is now an Epic Resort thanks to Vail Resorts buying Okemo, Sunapee and Crested Butte in Colorado.
-For years Sunapee was managed by the Mueller family, along with Vermont sister resort Okemo, and Crested Butte Colorado… now it ise part of the Epic Pass and Vail Resorts family – along with Stowe, Mount Snow, Wildcat and Attitash in New England.
+Since 2018 Mount Sunapee is now an Epic Resort thanks to Vail Resorts buying Okemo, Sunapee and Crested Butte in Colorado.
+For years Sunapee was managed by the Mueller family, along with Vermont sister resort Okemo, and Crested Butte Colorado… now it is part of the Epic Pass and Vail Resorts family – along with Stowe, Mount Snow, Wildcat and Attitash in New England.

 Mount Sunapee puts extra effort into snowmaking, new lifts and attentive family learn to ski and ride services.
 Though Sunapee is far from big, every family member will find their kind of terrain, from groomed cruisers, to glades or moguls to a very mellow separate beginner area with 13 designated trails.
 Sunapee also offer great lift ticket deals, so its ideal for a ski day trip.